-Temporomandibular Joint (also known as TMJ/TMD) syndrome is a condition of the muscles and nerves of the jaw that is caused by temporomandibular joint damage or inflammation.
+Temporomandibular Joint (also known as TMJ/TMD) syndrome is a condition of the muscles and nerves of the jaw caused by temporomandibular joint damage or inflammation.
 Patients with TMD will experience pain with chewing, which leads to clicking, crackling, and popping of the jaw; swelling on the sides of the face; nerve inflammation; headaches, including migraines; tooth grinding (bruxism); Eustachian tube dysfunction; and sometimes dislocation of the temporomandibular joint.
 Here at Prairie Hawk Dental, Castle Rock, Colorado, we understand that TMD syndrome can be extremely debilitating, and we have experienced dentists on hand to help relieve your pain.

 What is TMD therapy?